BIOS-538/assignments/final_project_announcement.md

 - (Results) Include plots and statistical outputs in tables or any format of your choosing including as outputs of R chunks
 	- Plots should be well annotated with clear labels and a text legend summarizing the figure so that the figure is self standing for the most part.
  	- Make sure that the statistical output includes what is being tested for (in plain english rather than statspeak)

+You don't need to show the code in the report unless it adds some particular value for a certain chunk (using `echo: true` for particular chunks).
+We will go into your `.qmd` source code if necessary to look at the code.

+*You will upload both the final report - `.html` (use if you have interactive plots) or `.pdf` along with the source code `.qmd`*.

 ----
 # Here's the announcement with the format for the final projects!